The Free Software Foundation's Campaign for Free BIOS

 You can help our campaign by buying AMD CPU chips and not buying Intel, and by publishing statements about what you're doing.
-Likewise, buy motherboards that support free BIOS.
-See Supported Motherboards for information on which companies cooperate and which models and motherboards are supported.
+Likewise, buy computers that support free BIOS.

 When you do this, tell your friends and your coworkers.
 And please tell us, too--please write to firstname.lastname@example.org to tell us that you have chosen what to buy because it supports a free BIOS.